ebiose-ai/ebiose/README.md

 uv run ./examples/math_forge/evaluate.py
 ```

+> 🚨 The command `uv run ./examples/math_forge/evaluate.py` won't work if using Ebiose's cloud.
+See [Issue #27](https://github.com/ebiose-ai/ebiose/issues/27) for details.

 > 🚨 You must change the path to the agent's JSON file by modifying the following variable:

 ```